subjektivdk/videoshot/README.md

-# videoshot
+# Videoshot
-Video recorder script
+Video recorder script for the Raspberry Pi
 20150618